google/pytype/docs/errors.md

 a.append("hello")  # <-- contained type is now Union[int, str]
 ```

-NOTE: This is currently only checked when using the `--check-variable-types` flag.

 ## duplicate-keyword-argument

 A positional argument was supplied again as a keyword argument.
 Example: